Jane Devin

 1. Strength

 The strength of an elephant girl is not just an accident of birth.
 What was innate was her desire to survive.
 To do that, she had to push beyond the limitations of her own considerable endurance many, many times.
-She had to develop new muscles and ways to rebirth her spirit after forging through man-made obstacles and the muddied, twisted rivers of human detritus.
+She had to develop new muscles and ways to rebirth her spirit after forging through man-made obstacles.

 One by one, she had to face her fears and conquer them.
 When new tragedies brought new fears, she had to teach herself ways to calm her pounding heart and carry on, putting one foot in front of the other, until she had walked through the worst of circumstances and found herself on the other side.